Fabian2315/Cubiomes-Integrated/README.md

-# Cubiomes Integrated (Fabric 1.21.1)
+# Cubiomes Integrated

-Cubiomes Integrated embeds the C `cubiomes` library into a Fabric mod and exposes an in-game seed-search dashboard.
+Cubiomes Integrated is a Fabric 1.21.1 mod that embeds the C `cubiomes` library and exposes an in-game seed search dashboard.

-## What is implemented
+## Features

-- Fabric 1.21.1 mod scaffold (Java 21)
+- Fabric 1.21.1 mod scaffold targeting Java 21
-- JNA bridge (`NativeCubiomes`) to a native `cubiomes_jna` dynamic library
+- JNA bridge to a native `cubiomes_jna` library
-- Two-stage seed search engine (`SeedSearcher`) using `CompletableFuture` + background worker pool
+- Two-stage seed search pipeline backed by background workers
-- Hybrid guardrail for Stage 2 terrain filtering with configurable Java-verification budget
-- Dashboard screen with structure, biome, and terrain controls
+- Structure, biome, and terrain filters in the dashboard UI
-- Generate-and-join flow with direct-launch probe and create-world fallback
+- Generate-and-join flow with a direct-launch probe and a create-world fallback

+## Requirements

+- Java 21
+- CMake 3.16 or newer
+- A local Fabric development environment

 ## Build native library